GingaaBread/GNOStatic/src/essentials/conditions/if_condition.md

 ```

 In the example above, the randomly selected user will only receive a mail with a gift if the user's
-account is five years old or older and the user has at least one game on their wishlist.
+account is five years old or older, and the user has at least one game on their wishlist.
 If either
-the account is not five years old or older or the user does not have any games on their wishlist,
+the account is not five years old or older, or the user does not have any games on their wishlist,
 the condition is not met, and the code inside the body will not be executed.

 ## Structure